SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 > * Operator = "not equal to"
 > * Value = null (type the word 'null' for the value).

-10. In the "Step 4: Select the users to share with" section, click the Share With drop-down arrow and select the *Event Site Guest User, Summit Events Site Guest User, in our example.
+10. In the "Step 4: Select the users to share with" section, click the Share With drop-down arrow and select the *Event Site Guest User*, which is named Summit Events Site Guest User in our example.

 11. Set Access Level to "Read Only".